 Birr Castle Demesne and Science Centre is an experience of discovery for the whole family – home to extensive gardens and parkland with many water features, as well as the Historic Science Centre and the great telescope of the 1840s.

 Kids will adore Ireland’s tallest tree house, and the play area, complete with bouncy pillow, picnic areas, sandpits – in fact you may find it hard to pry them away!
 There is also a lovely café on site.

 When you arrive for your family walk be sure to pick up your Family Quest sheet and follow the clues!

-There is a charge to visit Birr Castle & Gardens and to take part in some of the organised activities.
+There is a charge to visit Birr Castle Demesne and to take part in some of the organised activities.